 RMDs For Your Beneficiaries.
-You can designate specific individuals or other entities-including, but not limited to, an estate, a trust, or a charitable organization-as your Roth IRA death beneficiaries.
-The named beneficiaries that survive inherit any assets remaining in the Roth IRA after your death.
+You can designate specific individuals or other entities-including, but not limited to, an estate, a trust, or a charitable organization-as your IRA death beneficiaries.
+The named beneficiaries that survive inherit any assets remaining in the IRA after your death.
 Different types of beneficiaries may have different options available.

 - Types of Beneficiaries.
 The different types of beneficiaries are designated beneficiaries, eligible designated beneficiaries and those that are not designated beneficiaries.
 Different types of beneficiaries will have different rules-and in some cases options or elections-and distribution periods available. - 2.
 Designated Beneficiary.
-A designated beneficiary is any individual you name as a beneficiary who has an interest in your Roth IRA on the determination date, which is September 30 of the year following the year of your death.
+A designated beneficiary is any individual you name as a beneficiary who has an interest in your IRA on the determination date, which is September 30 of the year following the year of your death.
 Certain qualifying trusts can also be a designated beneficiary.
 For a qualifying trust to be a designated beneficiary, the qualifying trust beneficiaries must be designated beneficiaries.

-If your beneficiary is a designated beneficiary who is not an eligible designated beneficiary, such beneficiary will have to follow the ten-year rule and is required to remove all assets from the Roth IRA by December 31 of the tenth year following the year of your death.
+If your beneficiary is a designated beneficiary who is not an eligible designated beneficiary, such beneficiary will have to follow the ten-year rule and is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death.

-- 3. Eligible Designated Beneficiary.
-An eligible designated beneficiary is a designated beneficiary who is: 1) the Roth IRA owner's surviving spouse; 2) a Roth IRA owner's minor child (through the age of majority); 3) disabled (as defined by law); 4) a chronically ill individual (as defined by law); or 5) an individual who is not more than 10 years younger than the Roth IRA owner.
+3. Eligible Designated Beneficiary.
+An eligible designated beneficiary is a designated beneficiary who is: 1) the IRA owner's surviving spouse; 2) an IRA owner's minor child (through the age of majority); 3) disabled (as defined by law); 4) a chronically ill individual (as defined by law); or 5) an individual who is not more than 10 years younger than the IRA owner.
 Certain qualifying trusts can also be an eligible designated beneficiary.
-For a qualifying trust to be an eligible designated beneficiary, the qualifying trust beneficiaries must be eligible designated beneficiaries. - a.
+For a qualifying trust to be an eligible designated beneficiary, the qualifying trust beneficiaries must be eligible designated beneficiaries.

+a.
 Spouse Beneficiary.
-Your spouse beneficiary may have the option of distributing the Roth IRA assets over a single life expectancy period or within ten years (the ten-year rule).
-Your spouse beneficiary may alternatively choose to treat the entire interest (all of the account) of the Roth IRA as his/her own Roth IRA.
+Your spouse beneficiary may have the option of distributing the IRA assets over a single life expectancy period or within ten years (the ten-year rule).
+The option to elect the ten-year rule is only available to your spouse if your death occurs before your RBD.
+Your spouse may alternatively choose to treat the entire interest (all of the account) of the IRA as his/her own IRA.